Scleritis

 What is scleritis?

-Scleritis is inflammation of the tough, white structural wall of the eyeball, the sclera.
+Scleritis is inflammation of the tough, white outer structural wall of the eyeball, the sclera.
 The sclera is made of collagen and is continuous with the cornea, the clear window through which we see that makes up the front wall of the eye.
-Blood vessels run along and sometimes through the sclera, and can contribute to inflammation.
-The thin outside layer of the sclera, the episclera, can also be inflamed, but episcleritis is typically neither as severe nor symptomatic as scleritis.
-Swelling and severe inflammation of sclera can occur in one or both eyes, can affect surrounding tissues, and be quite dramatic and dangerous to vision.
-The distinction between episcleritis and scleritis is of particular concern to the ophthalmologist – episcleritis is a benign condition where as scleritis can sometimes be a presenting sign of dangerous, and potentially fatal, underlying systemic disease.
+Blood vessels run along and sometimes through the sclera and can contribute to inflammation.
+The thin outer layer of the sclera, the episclera, can also become inflamed; however, episcleritis is typically less severe and less symptomatic than scleritis.
+Swelling and severe inflammation of sclera can occur in one or both eyes, can affect surrounding tissues, and be quite dramatic and sight-threatening.
+The distinction between episcleritis and scleritis is of particular concern to the ophthalmologists – episcleritis is a benign condition whereas scleritis can be a presenting sign of dangerous, and potentially fatal, underlying systemic disease.

-Scleritis can be either anterior, in the front of the eye and visible during exam, or posterior, behind the eye and not visible during exam.
+Scleritis can be either anterior, in the front of the eye and visible during eye exam, or posterior, behind or around the eye and not visible during eye exam.
 Anterior scleritis can be sectoral or diffuse, depending on how much of the visible sclera is affected.
 It can also be nodular, presenting as a focal mound or elevation of inflamed tissue.
-Necrotizing scleritis, or scleromalacia perforans, is considered the most severe form of scleritis, and can cause dangerous thinning, potentially leading to perforation and loss of the eye.
-Even more alarming is the fact that necrotizing scleritis can at times present with voracious inflammation and be obvious and symptomatic, but at other times can be asymptomatic without obvious inflammation, with progression unknown to the patient until seen by the ophthalmologist.
-Scleritis can also occur in conjunction with inflammation of uvea, cornea, or other parts of the eye.
+Necrotizing scleritis is considered the most severe form of scleritis with scleral necrosis, and can cause dangerous thinning, potentially leading to perforation and loss of vision and the eyeball.
+A subtype of anterior scleritis specifically seen in patients with long-standing rheumatoid arthritis is scleromalacia perforans.
+It presents with significant scleral thinning, through which the underlying uveal tissue becomes visible, with minimal or no inflammation.
+Interestingly, despite the marked thinning, spontaneous perforation is uncommon.
+However, perforation may occur following minimal trauma.
+Posterior scleritis can range from mild to severe, sight-threatening inflammation of the posterior sclera and may be mistaken for retinal detachment or optic nerve disease.

-Scleritis is most often idiopathic, or of unknown cause to the ophthalmologist, despite diagnostic measures.
-Autoimmune inflammation and infection are the two main causes, though trauma can be an inciting factor.
-Deposition of immune-complexes, or particles comprised of antibodies bound to another molecule (antigen), drive inflammation in a given area or sclera.
-Scleritis may occur as a result of various stimuli, the most famous of which is rheumatoid arthritis.
-But many of the so called connective tissue diseases or collagen vascular diseases may have scleritis as part of their disease spectrum.
-Indeed, inflammation of the sclera can sometimes be a presenting manifestation of a potentially very serious systemic disease.
-Sometimes inflammation in the eye will precede extraocular (outside the eye) manifestations of a serious systemic disease by many months or even a few years.
-This is but one of the many reasons why it is so critical for patients to regularly visit with a physician trained in ophthalmology: an ophthalmologist.
+Scleritis may be idiopathic, or of unknown cause to the ophthalmologist, in 50% of the patients despite diagnostic measures.
+Autoimmune and infection are the two main causes, though trauma can be an inciting factor.
+Deposition of immune-complexes, or particles comprised of antibodies bound to a sclera molecule (antigen), drive inflammation in a given area or sclera.
+Rheumatoid arthritis is the systemic disease most commonly associated with scleritis.
+However, many collagen-vascular diseases may also include scleritis as part of their disease spectrum.
+Indeed, inflammation of the sclera can sometimes be a presenting manifestation of a potentially life-threatening systemic disease.
+Sometimes inflammation in the eye precedes systemic extraocular manifestations by months or even years.
+This is just one of the many reasons why it is critical for patients to undergo regular evaluation by ophthalmologists.
 Serologic evaluation is typically performed to search for possible autoimmune or infectious causes.
-Lastly, scleral biopsy with microscopic evaluation of prepared tissue can give important information on specific patterns of inflammation seen and the presence or absence of certain infectious organisms.
+Scleral biopsy with microscopic evaluation of prepared tissue can give important information on specific patterns of inflammation seen and the presence or absence of certain infectious organisms.

 Symptoms of scleritis